Master-SC/terratest-simple/README.md

 ## Integration with Github CI

 This repo is integrated with the Github CI (Github Actions).
-Any commit made to this repo will result a Terratest test to be trigge.
+Any commit made to this repo will result a Terratest test to be trigger.
 The yml configaration file is present in the below location:
 .github/workflows/ci.yml